 Orchard Parade Hotel

 1 Tanglin Road

 This restaurant claims to herald a new era of fine dining in Singapore, and indeed it lives up to (and even exceeds) expectations.
-Don’t expect a typical Chinese setting, once you enter, you’ll be welcomed with a full-service bar, perfect for pre- and post-dinner drinks.
-Food wise, this is where you’ll go to find homey, comfort food, plated perfectly, of course.
+Don’t expect a typical Chinese setting, as once you enter, you’ll be welcomed with a full-service bar, perfect for pre- and post-dinner drinks.
+While the ambience is more reminiscent of a smart-casual French restaurant, the dim sum is homey, all plated perfectly, of course.

 The NCO Club